Rebate Can Beat a Low-Rate Auto Loan/ April 17th, 2021

 Shopping for a new car?
-If you're in the market and have decided to purchase rather than lease, you'll find several financing options.
-These days, more and more dealers are offering low-rate loans or cash-back rebates.
+If you're in the market and have decided to purchase rather than lease, you'll find several financing options, including dealers are offering low-rate loans or cash-back rebates.

 - Dealers' low-rate loans and rebates almost always are available only on slower-selling models.
 These cars may have lower resale values.